 I take any data on ‘craft’ with a grain of salt, for multiple reasons.
 The largest reason is that in most studies we see, including this one, respondents self-identify as ‘craft beer’ appreciators.
 As we all know, people don’t always agree on the definition of ‘craft’ — so it’s a moving target on what one respondent considers craft compared to another.
 Additionally, there is still a margin of error to account for and other variables.
 On the other hand, this survey features a large sample size so I’m ears to what was reported.

 Overall diversity matters for many reasons, and when people ask about the makeup of beer appreciators the topics of gender and ethnic background come up again and again.
-I love to say that the beverage of beer has no gender and no race, though you wouldn’t always know it from advertising.
+I love to say that the beverage of beer has no gender and no race.

 My overall takeaway is to remind brewers that attracting a diverse audience takes in-tune and inclusive marketing that is sensitive to the core concepts and motivators of a variety of legal-drinking adult audiences.